-We agree with EFRAG that the Framework is largely for standard setters to use when developing standards.
+The Framework is largely for standard setters to use when developing standards.
 Nevertheless, it plays a role in the preparation of financial statements through paragraph 11 of IAS 8.
 It is important that the concepts in the Framework continue to be part of the hierarchy for developing and applying an accounting policy in the absence of an IFRS that specifically applies to the transaction.
 The existence of a hierarchy is an inherent part of principles-based standards because they underlie financial reporting.

 The future Framework will have an impact on future standards because it provides structure and direction to the development of standards.
 For it to be useful, the future standards have to be based on the same concepts as the Framework to be consistent as a whole.
-We share EFRAG's concerns on page 5 that it is unacceptable to issue future standards which are not in accordance with the concepts of the Framework, except in those rare circumstances outlined by EFRAG.
+We share EFRAG's preliminary comment that it is unacceptable to issue future standards which are not in accordance with the concepts of the Framework, except as proposed by EFRAG in those rare circumstances where: